NeoLTK/Simple-Non-Blocking-Module-Loader-Arduino/readme.txt

 these are a project dedicated to people skilled in the field of coding, and not intended for the general public ( because I will not provide more information about the operation, experts will simply understand )
 More information on the modules present later, but you do not want to use my modules

+Tips: use static relays to avoid noise when triggering